-My mind is clearer but my life is limited by physical impairment.
 This is serious business.
 The good news is most people do not get sick like me and most people don’t have as much to come off of.
 But caution is always warranted.

 I have to say in spite of getting physically ill the fact that I have my passion back and an ability to see and appreciate life’s beauty (and pain) with no fog, is well worth it.
 I realize I’ve been very lucky in having the supports I needed, both emotional and financial to pull this off.

 2015 update – I am doing well now.
 I have joy and meaning in my life and I’m thrilled to alive.

 Psychiatric drug withdrawal and protracted withdrawal syndrome round-up — important additional links and information.

 For additional info see here includes list of groups for online support.